Premier instructors

 John is originally from New Orleans, Louisiana.
 He obtained a Bachelor’s degree in Criminal Justice from The University of Alabama.
 While in Tuscaloosa John, worked at the Tuscaloosa Metro Jail as well as the Tuscaloosa Regional Juvenile Detention Facility.
 He also worked with released adults and juveniles under supervision.
 John later attended Jacksonville State University, obtaining a Master’s degree in Public Administration.

 When John graduated from Alabama he returned home to New Orleans to take a position as a Probation and Parole Officer with the State.
 Three and a half years later he relocated to Guntersville, Alabama and began work as a Police Officer quickly becoming an Investigator.
-John became the Chief Investigator in 2007 and is currently employed with the Guntersville Police Department in that capacity.
+John became the Chief Investigator in 2007 and is currently employed with the Guntersville Police Department as Deputy Chief of Police.

 John enjoys working in a smaller department as it requires proficiency investigating all types of criminal activity.
 John has been the case agent on numerous capital murder cases to include a serial murder.
 He is well versed in crime scene processing and conducts monthly practical exercises titled Forensic Friday for the Marshall County Major Crime Unit.